 |Title:||Assistant Coach/Recruiting Coordinator|

-Eddie Cornejo is in his second season at UCSB, after being hired as part of Andrew Checketts' inaugural staff.
+Eddie Cornejo is in his third season at UCSB, after being hired as part of Andrew Checketts' inaugural staff.

 The Gauchos' 2012 recruiting class – the first full season with Cornejo at the helm – was ranked No. 12 in the country by Baseball America, one of the most respected baseball publications in the country.
 The ranking was the highest amongst all Big West teams, and it was the first time in program history that the Gauchos cracked the annual list.
 Cornejo's work was also recognized by Collegiate Baseball, who tabbed the recruiting class as 18th best in the nation, also the highest ranking in program history.